 This formula is the result of the expressions for \(y[n]\) and \(y[n+1]\), i.e.,

-where we notice that the change between \(y[n+1]\) and \(y[n]\) is that an extra term \(x[n+1]/N\) appears at the end, while the term \(x[n-N+1]/N\) is removed from the beginning.
+where we notice that the difference between \(y[n+1]\) and \(y[n]\) is that an extra term \(x[n+1]/N\) appears at the end, while the term \(x[n-N+1]/N\) is removed from the beginning.
 In practical applications, it is often possible to leave out the division by \(N\) for each term by compensating for the resulting gain of \(N\) in another place.
 This recursive implementation will be much faster than convolution.
 Each new value of \(y\) can be computed with only two additions, instead of the \(N\) additions that would be necessary for a straightforward implementation of the definition.
 One thing to look out for with a recursive implementation is that rounding errors will accumulate.
 This may or may not be a problem for your application, but it also implies that this recursive implementation will actually work better with an integer implementation than with floating-point numbers.
 This is quite unusual, since a floating point implementation is usually simpler.

 The conclusion of all this must be that you should never underestimate the usefulness of the simple moving average filter in signal processing applications.